Saral64/Saral-s-code-reviewer/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License although, read the disclaimer.
+### Disclaimer
+This project integrates with Google Cloud's Gemini 1.5 model for AI-powered code reviews.
+While the code in this repository is licensed under the MIT License, the use of Google Cloud services, including the Gemini model, is governed by their respective terms and conditions.

 ---